srimutyala/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ###Data Set Summary & Exploration

 The dataset is divided into 3 portions, training, validation & test.
 We train the model on the training test, use the validation to check for error rate and adjust until satisfied.
-Finally, the model’s accuracy is tested against test set which the model hasn’t seen before.
+Finally, the model’s accuracy is tested against the test set which the model hasn’t seen before.

 Some details regarding the dataset:
 Number of training examples = 34799